IdentityPython/pysaml2/doc/howto/sp.rst

 is also how it is implemented.

-Normal for Repoze.who Identifier and MetadataProvider plugins are that they place information they gather in environment variables.
+Normal for Repoze.who Identifier and MetadataProvider plugins are that they place the information, they gather, in environment variables.
 The convention is to place identity information in the environment under the key *repoze.who.identity*.
 The information is structured as a dictionary with keys like *login*, and